 Blazing the trail:

 - At the request of my students who wanted a more advanced instructional book for doing portraits.
 I was the first to write a book geared toward more advanced burners who wanted to learn to burn more natural, lifelike burnings using my "smooth shading" (gradient tones) technique.
-This book helped burners not only master my technique but also to burn a beautiful lifelike portrait.
+This was actually my first book & it was aimed at people who were more experienced burners & helped burners not only master my technique but also to burn a beautiful lifelike portrait.

-- I was the first to offer pyrography starter kits paving the way for other dealers and Razertip to start putting packaged kits together to offer customers.
-I offer kits for general pyrography as well as specialty kits for gourd artists.
-My kits have evolved over the years refining what would be the best kits for different needs.
-As a pyrographer and gourd artist I expanded the kits to include kits specifically geared to the needs of gourd artists...again, a leader, not a follower!
+- I was the first to offer complete pyrography starter kits paving the way for other dealers and Razertip to start putting packaged kits together to offer customers.
+Originally I combined the burners & other items into starter kits but it became overwhelming for customers trying to pick out the kits so over the years I refined the starter kits & separated them from the burners so people had less options to choose from & it was less confusing.
+Now I offer kits for general pyrography as well as specialty kits for gourd artists.
+As a pyrographer and gourd artist I expanded the kits to include kits specifically geared to the specific needs for general pyrography & specialty kits for gourd artists...again, a leader, not a follower!

 Why Shop at Sawdust Connection?